JiawangBian/sc_depth_pl/README.md

 ### Generating Pseudo-depth for training V3

-We use the [LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) to generate pseudo-depth in our project.
-You need to install it and generate pseudo-depth for your images.
+We use the [LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) to generate pseudo-depth in this project.
+You need to install it and generate pseudo-depth for your own images (the pseudo-depth for standard datasets have been provided above).
 More specifically, you can refer to the code in [this line](https://github.com/aim-uofa/AdelaiDepth/blob/803abcfc186b5cda73c5ca4c369f350e44a8ae1b/LeReS/Minist_Test/tools/test_shape.py#L134) for saving the pseudo-depth.

+Besides, it is also possible to use other state-of-the-art monocular depth estimation models to generate psuedo-depth, such as [DPT](https://github.com/isl-org/DPT).

 ## Pretrained models

 [**[Models]**](https://1drv.ms/u/s!AiV6XqkxJHE2mULfSmi4yy-_JHSm?e=s97YRM)

 You need uncompress and put it into "ckpts" folder.
 Then you can run "scripts/run_test.sh" or "scripts/run_inference.sh" with the pretrained model.

 For v1, we provide models trained on KITTI and DDAD.